black-backdoor/black-backdoor/README.md

 - 🌌 Scientific Exploration: I have a deep fascination for the mysteries of the universe, and I enjoy studying astrophysics in my free time.

 ## 🌟 Featured Projects
+- [userscript-installation-guide](https://github.com/black-backdoor/userscript-installation-guide): a guide on how to install & use userscripts
 - [systeminfo.py](https://github.com/black-backdoor/systeminfo.py): a collection of popular python modules to read systeminfo in one file.
 - [BBBaden-Moodle](https://github.com/BBBaden-Moodle-userscripts/BBBaden-Moodle): a collection of tools which improve the Moodle BBBaden website.